 Four strategies to recommend for parents

 1. Use your own voice.
 Research shows that the children of parents who talk to them more develop larger vocabularies.
-A 2013 study in the journal Psychological Science found parents who regularly talk to their children help them learn to process language more quickly, and this helps them build their vocabulary at a faster rate.
+A 2013 study in the journal Psychological Science found parents who regularly talk to their children help them learn to process language more quickly, which helps them build their vocabulary faster.
 “Read to your child as much as possible,” says Paul.
 “Talk to your child as much as possible.”

 2. Use technology together.
-It may be tempting to just pass the tablet over and let a child do his own thing; try to resist the temptation.
-ASHA recommends making technology use into a group activity.
-Parents should spend time with their child playing an online game or using an app--and talk about what you’re seeing and doing.
+It may be tempting to pass the tablet over and let a child do his own thing; try to resist the temptation.
+ASHA recommends making technology use in a group activity.
+Parents should spend time with their child playing an online game or using an app--and talk about what they’re seeing and doing.

 3. Set limits on technology use.
-Parents can set limits on the amount of time that their child is allowed to use a smartphone, tablet or other device.
+Parents can set limits on the amount of time their child can use a smartphone, tablet, or other device.
 They also get to decide what devices their children get to use.
-ASHA recommends setting technology-free times, too, when everyone disconnects and engages with each other, face to face.
+ASHA recommends setting technology-free times, too, when everyone disconnects and engages with each other face to face.

 4. Consult a professional if you have concerns.
-A parent may be concerned about a possible speech delay--or that his or her child isn’t meeting milestones.
+A parent may be concerned about a possible speech delay--or that their child isn’t meeting milestones.
 “Don’t wait and hope they’ll outgrow the problem,” says Paul.
 A speech-language pathologist can assess a child and then discuss whether and what kind of treatment might be necessary.

 Find <speech-language pathologists jobs> in your choice of locations.

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.